dapetcu21/vscode-defold-ide/README.md

 ### Refactor hashes as constants

-Replaces strings and literal hashes with a local variables declared at the top of the file.
+Replaces strings and literal hashes with local variables declared at the top of the file.
 Select or place your cursor on a hash string, then press `Ctrl+Shift+H`.